lorenzobonito/worsecrossbars/README.md

 In your favourite terminal emulator.
 For more information on what this command performs, or if you get lost during setup, consult our wiki.

-After setup has completed, run a demo simulation using
+After setup has completed, enter the docs folder, and run a simulation using

 ```
-python3 -m worsecrossbars.compute example.json
+python3 -m worsecrossbars.compute STUCKZERO_0NV.json
 ```

 The output of the simulation can be found under ```~\worsecrossbars\outputs```.
+It should be noted that this script takes quite a while to execute.
+Running on a dedicated compute server is recommended.

 ## More Information